Jewell Loyd: Seattle Storm (2015–2024)

 Loyd was drafted first overall in the 2015 WNBA draft by the Seattle Storm.
 She played alongside superstar veteran point guard Sue Bird.
-Loyd played the point guard position prior to her WNBA career, but with Bird already playing point guard for the Storm, Loyd instead played as a shooting guard.
+Loyd played the point guard position before her WNBA career, but with Bird already playing point guard for the Storm, Loyd instead played as a shooting guard.
 Loyd was also a backup point guard in her rookie season for the Storm.
 While Bird sat out the final seven games of the regular season to rest, Loyd was the starting point guard.
 Loyd played 34 games with 23 starts in her rookie season for the Storm.
 Her season performance earned her the WNBA Rookie of the Year Award, while she averaged 10.7 ppg.

 In her second season, Loyd developed into a star player and was the starting shooting guard for the Storm, averaging 16.5 ppg.
 During the season, Loyd scored a career-high 32 points in a win against the Phoenix Mercury.
 Loyd was also named to the All-WNBA Second Team.
 The Storm made it back to the playoffs for the first time in three years with the number 7 seed in the league.
 In her first career playoff game, Loyd scored 24 points in a 94–85 loss to the Atlanta Dream in the first round elimination game.

 In the 2017 season, Loyd's offensive scoring numbers increased.
 She scored a new career-high of 33 points in a 75–71 loss to the Phoenix Mercury.
 By the end of the season, Loyd averaged a career-high 17.7 ppg.
 The Storm finished off the season as the number 8 seed in the league with a 15–19 record.
-The Storm were defeated 79–69 by the Phoenix Mercury in the first round elimination game, Loyd scored 17 points in the loss.
+The Storm were defeated 79–69 by the Phoenix Mercury in the first round elimination game.
+Loyd scored 17 points in the loss.